 - Drink some water.
 Water can help to dilute the drug in your digestive system.

 - Try a whiff of Black Pepper.
-Apparently, this can help to combat the paranoia that a strong high can bring on.
+This can help combat the paranoia that an intense high can bring.

 - Have a lemon squeezer.
 Limonene is said to have a calming effect on people.
-Squeeze some lemon into your water.
+So squeeze some lemon into your water.